-The methods adopted for preparing the ESA study report were guided by the Third Schedule of the Environmental Management and Coordination (Impact Assessment and Audit) Regulations, 2003.
+The methods adopted for preparing the ESIA study report were guided by the Third Schedule of the Environmental Management and Coordination (Impact Assessment and Audit) Regulations, 2003.
 The consultants prepared a scoping report and Terms of Reference (TORs) as required under Regulation 11 of the Environmental Management and Coordination (Impact Assessment and Audit) Regulations, 2003 and submitted them to NEMA for consideration for approval.
-The scoping report and TORs were approved on 26th July 2021 under reference, NEMA/TOR/5/2/312 and the consultants began preparation of the EIA study report.